BDC Hamburger Icon

 Open row

 Thanks to today’s technological advances, businesses have vast data available to help make informed decisions.
-Yet despite the immense amounts of information available, many companies rely on instinct and intuition rather than facts to make essential business decisions.
+Yet, despite the immense amounts of information available, many companies rely on instinct and intuition rather than facts to make essential business decisions.
+Is trusting your gut better than relying on data and facts regarding critical business decisions?
+Let’s find out.

 Making business decisions based on gut instincts

 As a business owner, you develop your sixth sense or intuition, which can be a valuable tool for helping you make good decisions for your company.
-Depending on your gut instincts allows you to access your innate knowledge that’s not always consciously available — but is a wealth of information we’ve been gathering for our entire lives.
+Depending on your gut instincts allows you to access your innate knowledge that’s not always consciously available — but is a wealth of information we’ve been gathering for our entire life.

 Whether you call it gut feelings or intuition, everyone experiences it.
 For instance, you may go by your gut feeling regarding business deals, projects or customers.
 You get a feeling; you have a sense of what is going on without consulting objective data or facts.
 For experts, it might be wiser to rely on their gut instincts rather than external data to make business decisions because they’ve spent their professional careers harnessing their skills and cultivating a specific knowledge base.
-So, gathering external opinions, facts and big data could muddy the waters and, ultimately, waste time and energy.
+So gathering external opinions, facts and big data could muddy the waters and, ultimately, waste time and energy.

 • When you first meet someone, take a minute while talking with them to see how you feel about the person.
 Remember, if your gut is telling you something isn’t right, it probably isn’t.